16th Street Baptist Church: Current status

 The church was added to the Alabama Register of Landmarks and Heritage on June 16, 1976.
 On September 17, 1980, it was added to the National Register of Historic Places.
 In 1993, a team of surveyors for the Historic American Buildings Survey executed archival quality measured drawings of the church for the Library of Congress.
 Because of its historic value on a national level in the moral crusade of civil rights, the church was officially designated a National Historic Landmark on February 20, 2006, by the United States Department of the Interior.
-On January 1, 2008, the US Government submitted it to UNESCO as part of an envisaged future World Heritage nomination and as such it is on the so-called UNESCO 'Tentative List of World Heritage Sites'.
+On January 1, 2008, the US Government submitted it to UNESCO as part of an envisaged future World Heritage nomination and as such it is on UNESCO's tentative list of World Heritage Sites.
 In 2017, the church became part of the newly created Birmingham Civil Rights National Monument.

 As part of the Birmingham Civil Rights District, the 16th Street Baptist Church receives more than 200,000 visitors annually.
 Though the current membership is only around 500, it has an average weekly attendance of nearly 2,000.
 The church also operates a large drug counseling program.
 The current pastor is the Reverend Arthur Price.
 Across from the church at Kelly Ingram Park is the Birmingham Civil Rights Institute, which plans events that teach and promote the history of human rights.

 The 16th Street Baptist Church engaged in a $3 million restoration of the building in the first decade of the 21st century.
 Persistent water damage problems and exterior brick facing failure were addressed.
 The first phase of restoration, mainly below-grade waterproofing, was completed in 2007, followed by work on the exterior masonry.
 Additional funds were sought to handle unexpected problems uncovered during the work and to provide for ongoing physical maintenance.